wernerglinka/metalsmith-starter-default/README.md

   </a>
 </p>
 <h1 align="center">
-  Metalsmith bare-bones starter
+  Metalsmith blog starter
 </h1>

-Start off your Metalsmith journey with this bare-bones boilerplate.
+Start off your Metalsmith journey with this blog boilerplate.
 This starter includes Markdown content and Nunjucks templating.

 ## Quick start